Suzuki GT series: GT380 for Italy

 A marketing anomaly concerned the GT380.
-The actual engine displacement as introduced in the 1972 MY was 371cc and the 380 stayed this way until the end of production for most market areas.
-For the Italian market only, the GT380 received a displacement increase to 384cc starting with the 1975 MY.
+The actual engine displacement as introduced in the 1972 model year was 371cc and the 380 stayed this way until the end of production for most market areas.
+For the Italian market only, the GT380 received a displacement increase to 384cc starting with the 1975 model year.
 This engine size was continued through to the end of production for Italy alone.
 This was a counter to an Italian government import ban on bikes less than 380cc and less than 170 kg.
 Suzuki simply increased the bore of the GT380 to 55 mm, thus making the engine capacity now 384cc.
 Suzuki also made sure that the data plate riveted to the frame showed a weight of 171 kg.

 GT250

-For the 1973 MY, the T250 twin was updated with new bodywork, Ram Air cooling, a single disc brake in front and was now designated GT250.
-The GT250 retained its original engine and six-speed transmission, both remaining basically unchanged from the T20 X6 Hustler of 1966 through the T250 model to the 1972 MY.
+For the 1973 model year, the T250 twin was updated with new bodywork, Ram Air cooling, a single disc brake in front and was now designated GT250.
+The GT250 retained its original engine and six-speed transmission, both remaining basically unchanged from the T20 X6 Hustler of 1966 through the T250 model to the 1972 model year.
 The marketing name of "Hustler" was retained for the North American market.